 The LORD gives the command; the women who proclaim the good tidings are a great host.

 I have played the matchmaker in connecting two couples successfully.
 My first match was 30 years ago.
 Chuck and Diane recently re-connected with us on their thirtieth anniversary, and I am delighted to report they are still happily married.
 My second match was the arranged marriage of my daughter.
 Allie was in high school when I asked Justin, a young man at our church, to wait for her; I also ask if he and I could have an agreement on the deal.
 He said to me, “You make the contract, and I will sign it!”
 I was not sure if He was serious or not, but I wanted a man for my daughter who I felt loved the Lord Jesus with all his heart and after observing Justin’s life, I choose Him for Her.
-Of course they were both happy with this arraignment.
+And of course they were both happy with this arraignment.
 I knew only a man who loved Jesus would have real love for my daughter.
 So I am a matchmaker!
 It was my great joy to dress my beautiful daughter and present her to her husband at their wedding.
 The Lord is doing a work in my heart to see He is redeeming even the shameful painful memories of my past.
 In His loving kindness, He has given me a fresh awareness of all He is making new and is surely replacing the years that the locusts have eaten.
-From the joyous day of Allie’s wedding, to seeing the birth of Naomi, and recently the second, Ada Paige, and the tender care of my son-in-love, Justin, for his wife and baby girls, it is abundantly clear to me that the Lord has surely dealt wondrously with me.
+From the joyous day of Allie’s wedding, to seeing the birth of Naomi, and recently, Ada Paige, and the tender care of my son-in-love, Justin, for his wife and baby girls, it is abundantly clear to me that the Lord has surely dealt wondrously with me.
 (Joel 2:23-26 and Psalm 103:1-14) I pray He will continue this miraculous work of grace in me so that I will have spiritual eyes to see all His gifts and rejoice in Him.

 Some who will become part of the Church, (the Bride of Christ) have not yet met the real Jesus- the God of the Bible.
 This is what evangelism is all about, and this is the first step of disciple making.
 When we introduce our friends and family to the God of the Bible, through sharing the gospel, we are “Spiritual matchmaking”.
 Only these Matches were made in advance in heaven!
 (1 Corinthians 15:1-3, Ephesians 1:2-6; John 15:16)